 Fall Fest 2014 this year will be on Friday, October 10th from 4-7pm, held in the area between the Student Center and Campbell.
 Come out for a fun and exciting time for the entire student body and faculty to mingle get together and chill out.

-There will be free food, snow cones, gladiator arena, basketball challenge, bounce house, face painting, and an amazing petting zoo.
+There will be free food, square dancing, snow cones, gladiator arena, free Logos shirts, basketball challenge, bounce house, face painting, and an amazing petting zoo.
 Bring your family!
 Put it in the calender and be ready to have a great time.
 We can't wait to see y'all there!

 Applications for Spring 2015 graduates and Summer 2015 graduates, who desire to participate in the Spring 2015 commencement ceremony are available online under Forms and Information, in CampusNet.
 If you are planning to graduate in Spring or Summer 2015 and participate in Spring 2015 Commencement, your completed application is due December 1, 2014.